aig-upf/adact-l/README.md

 ```
 where H, K, threshold are the horizon length, number of episodes,
 and threshold for the `TestDistinct()` function to return `False`, respectively.
+The code prints the path of the final RDP .json file.